wesleyzloza/nicor-bills/README.md

 The `NicorGasBillDownloader` class contains the following methods to for requesting and saving a bill for the Souther Company customer portal:

+- `authenticate()` - Authenticates and performs the necessary server operations to download bills.
 - `tryBulkDownload()` - Attempts to locate and download all bills within in range of dates.
 - `tryDownloadingBill()` - Attempts to locate and download a bill for a specific month/year.
 - `requestBill()` - Requests a bill for given issue date.